graphhopper/directions-api/FAQ.md

  * one Routing API request costs 1 credit.
 Every 10 via-points cost 1 more credit.
 E.g. 11 via-points cost 2 credits, 21 via-points costs 3 credits and so on.
 And if you specify `optimize=true` the credits will be multiplied by 10 i.e. one requests costs 10 credits for 1 to 10 locations, 20 credits for 11 to 20 locations and so on.
  * 5 Geocoding API requests cost 1 credit
  * one Matrix API request with some start locations and some destinations costs `starts * destinations / 2` credits if `starts` or `destinations` are less than 20.
 For bigger matrices we use the cheaper formular `MAX_OF(starts, destinations) * 10`.
 For example you have 2 start locations and 10 destinations the charged credits are `2 * 10 / 2 = 10`.
 If you have 30 start and 40 destinations it is `40 * 10 = 400`.
 If you have one-to-N matrices like 1-to-100 then always the `starts*destinations/2` formula applies.
- * the costs for one Optimization API request depends on the number of vehicles and activities and is calculated as `vehicles * activities` but at least 10 credits.
+ * the costs for one Optimization API request depends on the number of vehicles and activities and is calculated as `vehicles * activities` and at least 10 credits.
 For custom packages a location independent credit calculation can be arranged.
- * the costs for one Isochrone API requests is one 1 credit multiplied for every minute it explores.
+ * the costs for one Isochrone API requests is one 1 credit multiplied for every minute it explores and at least 10 credits.

 ## How many credits do I have?